devkimchi/blazor-wasm-chrome-extension/README.md

-# Blazor WASM Chrome Extension Sample #
+# Blazor WASM Browser Extension Sample #

-This provides sample codes for a Chrome Extension app built on Blazor WASM.
+This provides sample codes for a cross-browser extension app built on Blazor WASM.
+This sample app originally started for building a Chrome extension with Blazor WASM, but it now does the cross-browser support including Chromium-based browsers and Mozilla FireFox.

 ## Acknowledgement ##